TYPO3-Documentation/TYPO3CMS-Guide-ContentAndMarketing/Documentation/Content/WritingStyleGuide.rst

 Numbers
 =======

-Numbers are written using a dot “.” as decimal separator and comma “,” as thousands separator.
+Numbers are written using a dot “.” as a decimal separator and comma “,” as a thousands separator.
 We normally use max two decimals.
 The number of decimals used should reflect the text's need for accuracy.

-The thousands separator can optionally be omitted for numbers 1,000–9,999.
+The thousands separator can be omitted for numbers 1,000–9,999.

 A zero should be included before the dot in numbers less than 1.0.